Einsteinish/doremilyrics/README.md

 + The upload_to folder switched to MEDIA_ROOT/topics/%Y/%m/%d/ and MEDIA_ROOT/resources/%Y/%m/%d/ to resources/models.py to Topic and Resource classes on Jan.
 12, 2016.
 + Can use markdown (django-markdown-duex) for TextField such as Description and Help_Text in Resources/Topic.
 Basic tutorial is available at https://daringfireball.net/projects/markdown/basics.
 + Added a video field as well as a field for embedded YouTube video to Resources.
++ Adsense added on Jan 5, 2017.
++ Adding topic is opened to any user on Jan 21, 2017.